WapoZeusTechnology/zeus-technology/packages/ad/README.md

 You may also use this component without the optional `keyValuePairs` property if you already have all of your key-value pairs configured within your hosted Zeus library.

+## Troubleshooting

+The most common problem you may see is that of too many concurrent or repeat bids on the same screen.
+This is usually caused by the following:

+- Use of `React.Component.forceUpdate()` - This circumvents our ability to reduce reloads.
+- Use of higher-order components which trigger re-renders with asynchronous updates.
+- It seems like React Transitions and CSS Transitions can cause some of these issues.
+If you encounter issues, try disabling these modules.

 ## See Also

 - [Documentation for react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start)